SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Write a question mark (``?``) after the type of a value to mark the value as optional.

+..
+REFERENCE
+   John Appleseed is a stock Apple fake name, going back at least to the contacts database that ships with the SDK in the simulator.

 .. testcode:: guided-tour

    -> var optionalString: String? = "Hello"